-About the Open Forum for QI in Public Health
+About the Open Forum for QI and Innovation in Public Health

-NNPHI supports a Community of Practice for Public Health Improvement (COPPHI)—a motivated and ambitious group, passionate about excellence in public health practice.
+NNPHI supports a Community of Practice for Public Health Improvement and Innovation (COPHII)—a motivated and ambitious group, passionate about excellence in public health practice.
 COPPHI participants analyze challenges, find and share new opportunities, and set up systems that equip the nation’s public health workforce in promoting health and well-being for all.

-Our Open Forum Meeting for Quality Improvement in Public Health (the “Open Forum”) convenes public health department leaders to explore and shape the meaning of quality and quality improvement in public health practice as part of COPPHI.
+Our Open Forum Meeting for Quality Improvement and Innovation in Public Health (the “Open Forum”) convenes public health department leaders to explore and shape the meaning of quality and quality improvement and innovation in public health practice as part of COPPHII.
 The Open Forum typically includes up to 300 attendees and 95 percent or more of our participants tell us that the event is valuable to their work.

 Funding from the Robert Wood Johnson Foundation supports the Open Forum meeting series.